s884812/PPVSWA/README.txt

 You can visit this project at https://github.com/s884812/PPVSWA
 #############################################################################

-This Program is for PPTP VPN user management，based on PHP+MySQL，will need WebServer to operate.
+This Program is for PPTP VPN user management，based on PHP+MySQL，it needs a WebServer to operate.
-'config.php'Is the config file ,you must specify all variables listed inside.
+'config.php'Is a config file, you must specify all variables listed inside.
 'install.php' initialise the database.
+Once you process this file, you must remove this file from your server immediately.
 This program collect registrations from 'form.php'
 All information collected by 'form.php' will be sent to 'handler.php',which writes all information into MySQL database.
 'admin.php' Is the main page for Administrations.